salad/salad/README.md

         Then I should see "Wieden+Kennedy"
     ```

-1. Inside the features directory, create a steps file for this feature.
+1. Inside the features directory, create a steps file, `our-website-is-up-steps.py`, that imports the salad steps, like:

-    ```bash
-    touch our-website-is-up-steps.py
-    ```

-1. In `our-website-is-up-steps.py`, import the `salad` libraries

     ```python
     from salad.steps.everything import *
     ```

-1. Also inside the features directory, create a `terrain.py` file, to be used for all features in the folder
+1. Also 1.
+Inside the features directory, create a `terrain.py`, that imports the salad steps, like:

     ```python
     from salad.terrains.everything import *